Primeras impresiones sobre el tankeo en el SWtOR

 from Ops make Artifact quality gear right away, so the RE system is

-• Space Combat is an afterthought like a fart in the breeze.
+entirely useless in the grand scheme of the game. - Space Combat is an afterthought like a fart in the breeze.
 Although

 it scales up with you as you level, there is nothing challenging or